-All right, let's start with modern because it's the most obvious style choice for walk in showers.
+Let's start with modern because it's the most obvious style choice for walk-in showers.

-Why do walk in showers work so well with modern or contemporary styles?
-Usually because walk in showers are usually open and use straight geometrical shapes like rectangles and circles.
-The lack of ledges and elaborate decorate make them minimal---thus perfect for modern design.
+Why do walk-in showers work so well with modern or contemporary styles?
+Usually, because the walk in showers are usually open and use straight geometrical shapes like rectangles and circles.
+The lack of ledges and elaborate decorate make them minimal—thus perfect for modern design.

 You can emphasize the modern style of your shower with geometrical shape choices like square shower heads.
 Straight lines and right angles look sharp, minimal and contemporary.

 Ah, but what about the industrial bathroom?
-Well, I haven't covered that style in detail yet (but I will).
-But know that walk in showers are the perfect choice for the industrial-minded homeowner, who enjoys showing the bare bones of their home.
+Well, we haven't covered that style in detail yet (but we will).
+But know that walk-in showers are the perfect choice for the industrial-minded homeowner, who enjoys showing the bare bones of their home.

 As you can see, there are many benefits to walk in showers, not only when it comes to home maintenance, but also style-wise.

-A walk in shower increases your home's value, especially if you are conscious of accessibility issue.
-It also is easier to clean, and can be used in every decor style, from the soft traditional to rough industrial.
+A walk-in shower increases your home's value, especially if you are conscious of the accessibility issue.
+It also is easier to clean and can be used in every decor style, from the soft traditional to rough industrial.

 No matter how you like your bathroom, there's a walk in shower to suit your needs and style preferences.